Ninnat/quantum-mechanics-1-2022/README.md

 ## Announcements

+* *19 Sep*: The due date for HW1 is moved to Wednesday, September 21st
 * *6 Sep*: The make-up class on Thursday, September 8th will be from 13:30 to 15:00.
 * *6 Sep*: [Homework 1](https://github.com/Ninnat/quantum-mechanics/blob/main/assignments/hw1v3.pdf) (v3) is out.
 Due to the fact that you will be having the midterm exam on September 14th, the tentative due date of the homework is **Monday, September 19th** (midnight, before Tuesday).